IlluminatePROC.com logo

 How cancer can evade apoptosis

-Glucocorticoid receptor (GR) signaling is a newly identified resistance mechanism
+Glucocorticoid receptor (GR) signaling is a newly identified resistance mechanism in platinum-resistant ovarian cancer2

 Dots image